awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 Amazon RDS supports Multi\-AZ deployments for DB instances running Microsoft SQL Server by using SQL Server Database Mirroring\.
 For more information, see [Multi\-AZ Deployments for Microsoft SQL Server with Database Mirroring](USER_SQLServerMultiAZ.md)\.

 If your DB instance is in a Multi\-AZ deployment, both the primary and standby instances are upgraded\.
-The primary and standby instances are upgraded at the same time, and you experience an outage until the upgrade is complete\.
+Amazon RDS does rolling upgrades\.
+You have an outage only for the duration of a failover\.

 SQL Server 2014 Enterprise Edition and SQL Server 2016 Enterprise Edition support in\-memory optimization\.
 Multi\-AZ deployments are not supported on DB instances that have in\-memory optimization enabled\.
 When you upgrade your DB instance with Multi\-AZ enabled, Amazon RDS automatically disables in\-memory optimization\.